d33tah/aflize/README.md

 Notes
 =====

+Below are a couple of random notes that were collected from afl-sid users.
+I have not tested all of them yet but you may nevertheless find them quite helpful.

 1. After having generated a package by `aflize`, you need to install it.
 You can run `dpkg -i ~/pkgs/*.deb` for that.
 If dpkg complains about missing dependencies, you can fetch them quickly by calling `apt-get -f install -y`.